GLADIOLUS FLOWERS: GOING GAGA FOR GLADS

 Pest problems:

 The biggest threat to gladioli are thrips, tiny flying insects that feed on the foliage and flower buds.
-Because thrips are hard to spot without a magnifying glass, watch your glads for signs of thrip damage, which includes silvery streaks and small white patches on the leaves and buds that fail to open.
-See these tips from bulb supplier Old House Gardens for identifying and getting rid of thrips.
+Thrips are hard to spot without a magnifying glass, so watch your glads for signs of thrip damage, which includes silvery streaks and small white patches on the leaves and buds that fail to open.

 After a glad blooms, the original corm begins to wither away and a new one forms for the next year’s growth.
 In areas where gladiolus aren’t hardy, you can overwinter the newly formed corms until the following spring by digging them up in fall once the foliage has been killed by frost.
 Here are the basic steps:

-- Cut the stalk off just above each corm, brush or wash off the soil, and then allow the corms to dry in a well-ventilated area for a couple weeks.
+- Cut the flower stalks off just above each corm, brush or wash off the soil, and then allow the corms to dry in a well-ventilated area for a couple weeks.

-- Some corms also produce cormels -- smaller plantlets that can be separated from the parent and grown into new plants.
-However, cormels often won’t produce blooms for several years until they grow larger and are best discarded unless you have the patience to save them and replant them each spring.
+- Some corms also produce cormels—smaller plantlets that can be separated from the parent and grown into new plants.
+However, cormels often won’t produce blooms for several years and are best discarded.

-- If you have a variety of glads, label the corms by color or cultivar before storing them so you know what you’re planting the following spring.
+- If you have a variety of glads, label the corms by color or cultivar before storing.

 - Check your corms periodically to make sure they are in good condition.
 If they have started to sprout new growth, move them to a cooler spot.
 If you notice signs of rot, the packing material may be too moist.

-- Generally, glads are long-lasting cut flowers and will remain attractive for at least a week in a vase, but for the greatest longevity cut the stems when only a few flowers are open at the bottom the spike.
+- Generally, glads will remain attractive for at least a week in a vase; but for the greatest longevity, cut the stems when only a few flowers are open at the bottom of the flower spike.
 The rest of the florets will open gradually over the next few days.
-As they do, pull off the bottom florets when they fade.
+Pull off the bottom florets when they fade.

-- Cut your glads in the early morning or late evening, when the temperatures are coolest and the stems are well hydrated.
-If you plan to store and replant your corms, don’t be tempted to cut off all the foliage along with the flowers.
-Leave as many leaves as possible on the plant to help nourish the corm for the following spring.
+- Cut the flower stalks in the early morning or late evening—when temperatures are coolest and the stems are well hydrated.
+If you plan to store and replant your corms, leave as many leaves as possible on the plant to help nourish the corm for the following spring.

-- Although glads look stunning arranged in a tall vase, you can cut the blooms from the stems and arrange them in a shallow vase or bowl to make an attractive, low-profile centerpiece for a dining room table.
-Here are more tips for creating sophisticated floral tablescapes and centerpieces: Flower Arranging 101.
+- Although glads look stunning arranged in a tall vase, you can also cut the blooms from the stems and arrange them in a shallow vase or bowl for an attractive, low-profile centerpiece.

 - You can purchase glad corms individually, but it’s often more convenient to buy a color-coordinated mix that will look harmonious in a vase or the garden with little effort.
 Many bulb suppliers offer an array of popular color schemes, such as pastels, bright summer blends, rainbow mixes, and more.

-- When buying glads, look for corms that are at least an inch in diameter.
-Larger corms produce larger blooms and those smaller than 3/4 inch may not flower the first year.
-Also choose corms that are relatively tall and plump rather than wide and flat.
-Thicker corms often produce more robust flowers.
+- Look for corms that are at least an inch in diameter and ones that are relatively tall and plump rather than wide and flat.
+Larger corms will produce larger, more robust blooms.

 RELATED: